TylerTemp/SaintsField/README.md

 [`Spine`](http://en.esotericsoftware.com/spine-in-depth) has [Unity Attributes](http://en.esotericsoftware.com/spine-unity) like `SpineAnimation`,
 but it has some limit, e.g. it can not be used on string, it can not report an error if the target is changed, mismatch with skeleton or missing etc.

+`SainsField`'s spine attributes allow more robust references:
+1. Check reference when possible
-`SainsField`'s spine attributes allow more robust references, and are supported by `Auto Validator` tool, with searching supported.
+2. Supported by `Auto Validator` tool, with searching supported
+3. Unity's default right click context menu works as expected

 These tools are there only if you have `Spine` installed.